lazzarello/diy-film-festival/README.md

 * Add VLC Video Source under Sources, add files to the playlist.
 * Move to the next chapter.

 OBS is capable of a lot more but this isn't a tutorial to use OBS.
+Some interesting plugins for the programmer types are obs-cli and obs-websocket

 ## Group Chat